paulutsa/3033/Lab01Pt2.md

 - Open a terminal in your Ubuntu VM.
 - Install build-essential and gdb for development and debugging tools.
+- Install multilib so you can compile your program as 32-bit
+- You will run it as 32-bit to ensure the vulnerability works

 ```
 sudo apt update